 - 1. Right click on the expansion seed compound node. - 2.
 Select MetScape -> Collapse and then: - To collapse only the branch expanded from that expansion seed compound, select Collapse. - To collapse all expanded branches, select Restore Original Network.

 Creating a subnetwork

 A subnetwork of a current network can be created and will appear in a separate window.
-A subnetwork will include all highlighted nodes and edges (selected nodes should be yellow and selected edges should be red).
+A subnetwork will include all highlighted nodes and edges (selected nodes and edges should be yellow).

 For example: